worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 author2: Jessie Vallejo
 author2-job-title: Associate Professor of Ethnomusicology
 author2-affiliation: Cal Poly Pomona
-title: Music and Nationalism
+title: "Music and Nationalism"
 bio: |
-  <p>Kristina Nielsen received her Ph.D. in ethnomusicology from the University of California, Los Angeles in 2017.
-Her research focuses on how music and dance in Aztec revitalization movements shape community histories and identities.
-Nielsen’s research is highly interdisciplinary and draws on ethnographic research methods, anthropology and area studies, particularly Indigenous and Latin American studies.</p>
+  <p>Kristina F. Nielsen is an assistant professor at Southern Methodist University in Dallas, Texas.
+Her research explores the roles of music and dance in Indigenous revitalization movements.</p>

   <p>Dr. Jessie M. Vallejo is currently an Associate Professor of Ethnomusicology and Director of Mariachi Ensembles in Cal Poly Pomona’s Music Department.
-Dr. Vallejo’s primary research focuses on a hemispheric approach to Amerindian studies, which draws from her work with Kichwa-Otavaleño and Kanien'kehá:ka musicians.
+Dr. Vallejo’s primary research focuses on a hemispheric approach to Native American and Indigenous studies, which draws from her work with Kichwa Otavaleño and Kanien'kehá:ka musicians.
 Her secondary research areas examine issues related to mariachi music and integrating ethnomusicological approaches in K-12 music education programs.</p>
 date: 2022-03-10
 # pdfurl: https://doi.org/10.25035/wmt.2021.002
-description: "Nationalism: The concept that people, lands, and cultures are divided into nations that provide a central component of its citizen’s identities."
+description: This article offers an overview of musical nationalism.
+It considers how states have used music as a political tool as well as the ways in which communities have employed music to reject national identities and challenge nation-states.
 tags:
  - Music Notes
  - Nationalism